binxio/terraform-aws-ha-vpc-module/README.md

 # Terraform AWS HA VPC Module

 This Terraform module creates a full-fledged highly available AWS VPC.

-> This module is still under development.
+The intention of this module is to deploy a straight-forward highly available IPv4 VPC without too much hassle.

 ### Features